Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 The games below solve at least one of three pain points.
 Some are faster.
 Some are friendlier to free players.
 Others ship fresher mechanics that Hearthstone never adopted.

-Our test goal was simple: clear the tutorial, log in daily, and see which titles let us craft a ranked-viable deck before the 30-day mark without opening a wallet.
-We also noted which games worked well on spotty Wi-Fi during commute testing, which interfaces felt phone-friendly at one-handed grip, and which carried over account progress between devices without forcing a new login every session.
+The goal is simple: which titles let a free player craft a ranked-viable deck before the 30-day mark without opening a wallet.
+The ranking also weighs which games hold up on spotty Wi-Fi, which interfaces feel phone-friendly at one-handed grip, and which carry account progress between devices without forcing a new login every session.

 #Which Card Games Feel Most Like Hearthstone?